febos/urs_aminors/README.md

-## Annotation of the local context of the RNA secondary structure improves the classification and prediction of A-minors
+## Shalybkova AA, Mikhailova DS, Kulakovskiy IV, Fakhranurova LI, Baulin EF.
+Annotation of the local context of the RNA secondary structure improves the classification and prediction of A-minors.
+RNA.
+2021 May 20:rna-078535.

+## https:doi.org/10.1261/rna.078535.120

 ### List of files: